Suda2151/cmustudent-portfolio/dataviz3.md

 * Intuitiveness: 4
 * Aesthetics: 3
 * Engagement: 6
 * Describe your overall observations about the data visualization here.
 What stood out to you?
 What did you find worked really well?
 What didn't?
-What, if anything, would you do differently?<br>
+What, if anything, would you do differently?
 +** test